Hans von Luck: Operation Goodwood

 Ian Daglish, critical of Luck's account, stated "there turns out to be surprisingly little" evidence to support Luck's version of events, and that all accounts of 88 mm flak guns in Cagny being used in an anti-tank capacity "can be traced directly to Luck and no one else."
-He further wrote that neither the commander of the 200th Assault Gun Battalion nor the commander of Luftwaffe flak guns made any comment in regards to this action and that based on locations of flak positions, it was illogical for a heavy flak battery to have been located there.
+He further wrote that neither the commander of the 200th Assault Gun Battalion nor the commander of Luftwaffe flak guns made any comment in regard to this action and that based on locations of flak positions, it was illogical for a heavy flak battery to have been located there.
 Daglish also wrote that Luck's account of the placement of the guns "is imprecise" and "expert analysis of aerial photographs of the area taken at midday ... reveals no trace of [the battery] nor of any towing vehicles or their distinctive tracks".
 Such weapons and vehicles "could not be hidden within a mere couple of hours of relocation".
 Daglish argued that Luck embellished his role during post-war official British tours of the battlefield, with his version of events eventually coming into question (off the record).
 Daglish wrote that elements of the 200th Assault Gun Battalion were in the area and that any number of German anti-tank guns could have fired on the 2nd Fife and Forfar and that 88 mm anti-tank guns were deployed to the Cagny area throughout the day.
 John Buckley is also critical of Luck's account, and called it "colourful and enthralling".
 He argued that despite there being "no doubt that heavy anti-tank gunfire from in and around Cagny began to account for British tanks", no evidence that the Luftwaffe had guns in Cagny at the time given the dispositions of other Luftwaffe batteries.
 Buckley wrote that Luck had embroidered his role.